 It is well known that Construction has had a productivity problem for many years.
-With the use of outdated methods and the low rate of digitisation this is perhaps to be expected.
+With the use of outdated methods and the low rate of digitization this is perhaps to be expected.
 But what can be done to accelerate the change and bring the necessary outputs that will raise standards and value in the sector?

 Increasing and maintaining efficiency and productivity is the key to making this change, but to do that, contractors need accurate data to tell them where improvements can be made and act accordingly.